memgraph/memgraph/experimental/distributed/README.md

 * Node: a computer that performs (distributed) work.
 * Vertex: an abstract graph concept.
 * Reactor: a unit of concurrent execution, lives on its own thread.
-* Connector: a communication abstraction between Reactors.
+* Connector: a (one-way) communication abstraction between Reactors.
 The reactors can be on the same machine or on different processes.
 * EventStream: read-end of a connector, is owned by exactly one Reactor/thread.
 * Channel: write-end of a connector, can be owned (wrote into) by multiple threads.